 On the purl side, you can't really see how the pattern is forming because of all the strands.
 If you're working a complicated pattern or just want to check up on how you're progressing, flip the work over periodically so you can see the knit side to make sure everything looks good.

 Purling in Stranded Knitting

-The purl stitch is pretty much the same as always when working in stranded knitting or Fair Isle.
-When you're on the wrong side of the work you can really see what is happening with the strands or floats.
+Working the purl stitch rows is like any other knitting.
+But from this side of the work, you can really see what is happening with the strands or floats.

-Finishing a Fair Isle Project
+Finishing Your Fair Isle Project